roualdes/MATH131/week-04.md

 Such a dataset is often stored in a **delimited file**.
 Within a row, a delimited file separates, or delimits, each variable's value with a special character.
-The most common delimiters are comma `,` or some amount of white space, a single space ` `, or a tab spelled `\t` and often written as visually equivalent to four or eight spaces.
+The most common delimiters are comma `,`, or some amount of white space, a single space ` ` or a fixed number of spaces,, or a tab spelled `\t` and often written as visually equivalent to two, four, or eight spaces.
 Each has its own faults.
 The world has mostly settled on comma separated values, hence `.csv` file extensions.

 Comma separated values would list in a text file the row for trouser as `trouser,6,black`.
 A file of tabular data such as this would have